-The Stormcloud Project is a graphic, collage, and design studio founded by Ben West.
+The Stormcloud Project is a graphic, collage, and design studio founded by Benjamin West.

 Ben is a multi-disciplinary artist who creates work that is inspired by nature, and influenced by environmental and ecological issues.
 Through the mediums of collage and photography the work of the Stormcloud Project examines our ever-changing relationship with nature, and highlights the consequences of human activity upon our surroundings.